NFARAdmin/TA100-GitFlowWebsite/5_CloneWebsite.md

 ### 1. In Terminal, navigate to your work folder:
-You should have created a working folder earlier while reviewing terminal commands:
+You should have created a working folder with your name while reviewing terminal commands:
 ```
-%cd <yourFolder>
+%cd <yourName>
 ```
 ### 2. Clone the repository:
 You can get the clone address by navigating to the repository in a web browser and clicking on the green "<>Code" button and copying the HTTPS URL address: